-A light-blue background indicates that the editor is able to communicate with the Mercury7.
+A yellow background indicates that the editor is able to communicate with the Mercury7.

 No dot in the preset selector means that the preset has not been modified since it has been loaded from a file or received from the Mercury7.

 A dot in the preset selector means that the preset has been modified since it has been loaded from a file or received from the Mercury7.
 In that case the dot means that the values in the editor (and in Mercury7 when communication is working) are different from the values stored in Mercury7 memory (or saved in the preset file, when loaded from a file).

 If you want to keep your current values and store them in the Mercury7 memory then you have to use the SAVE command from the menu.
 See next chapter.

 - Select a preset,